omserta/xsocs/README.rst

 License
 -------

-The source code of kmap is licensed under the MIT and LGPL licenses.
+The source code of xsocs is licensed under the MIT and LGPL licenses.
 See the `copyright file TBD`_ for details.

 .. |Travis Status| image:: TBD